Can You Pause a Car Insurance Policy? (2023)

 We do receive compensation when a sale or referral occurs from many of the insurance providers and marketing partners on our site.
 That may impact which products we display and where they appear on our site.
 But it does not influence our meticulously researched editorial content, what we write about, or any reviews or recommendations we may make.
 We do not guarantee favorable reviews or any coverage at all in exchange for compensation.

-If you’re planning a long trip, taking an extended hiatus from driving, or your car is being repaired, you might consider pausing your coverage.
-Putting it on pause isn’t the same as canceling it.
-But when can you pause it?
+But pausing your car insurance isn’t the same as canceling it.
+So when can you pause your car insurance?
 And what options do you have if you can’t?

 It’s essential to understand the basics of pausing car insurance before you take the leap.
 If cost is a factor, comparing car insurance quotes from different companies can help you lower your premiums.